piyushknoldus/flink-kafka-kubernetes-example/deployment.md

 ### Install Flink Job cluster
-`helm install --name flink-kafka-job-cluster charts/flink-job-cluster -n flink`
+`helm install flink-kafka-job-cluster charts/flink-job-cluster`

 Apply watch to see the pods related to flink cluster as they will be terminated once the job is completed.

 `watch kubectl get po -n flink`

-Once the pod comes to the completed stage you can check the output of the job `kubectl logs $(kubectl get po -o name -n flink | grep flinkjobcluster-sample-job) -n flink -f`

 ### Install Flink Session cluster
-`helm install --name flink-session-cluster charts/flink-session-cluster -n flink`
+`helm install flink-session-cluster charts/flink-session-cluster`